advanced-security/probot-security-alerts/README.md

 For non-development deployments and builds, this functionality is disabled.

-> [!TIP]
-> To deploy the application in non-development environments, use the development process to register the application and save the settings to a `.env` file.
-The settings in this file can then be used to configure the deployed application.
-After this file is created, update the GitHub App's webhook URL to match the actual deployed environment.

 ### Known Issues

 This sample application has the following known issues.